ibm-cloud-docs/monitoring/iam/iam.md

 | `1 Instance`     | `Editor` </br>`Viewer` |
 {: caption="Table 4.
 Roles and actions" caption-side="top"}

-The *platform scope* controls the number of instances that the policy is applied to in your {{site.data.keyword.cloud_notm}} account.
+The *platform scope* controls the number of instances that the policy is applied to in your account.

 Notice that the `operator` role is not supported.

-## Permissions to manage data through the UI or API
+## Permissions to view and manage data
 {: #iam_policies}

-In a {{site.data.keyword.mon_short_notm}} instance, you can use the UI or the REST API to view and manage data.
+You can use the UI or the REST API to view and manage data that is available through a {{site.data.keyword.mon_short}} instance.

 Use the following table to identify the platform role and the service role that you must grant a user in your account to work in the UI or to make REST API calls: